RichardXiao13/Raytracer/README.md

 Can't use more than 6 threads for some reason on redchair - FIXED: Due to a race condition in threadTaskFisheye; Was modifiying Scene's forward vector, which is shared.
 Solution: Make a copy of forward.

 Global Illumination is not showing correct colors.
-Maybe improper sampling?
+Maybe improper sampling? - FIXED: @TODO